The Swan Archives

 The name of Swan's conglomerate was originally "Swan Song Enterprises".
 Throughout Phantom of the Paradise, references to that company name are visible here and there.

 But the most prominent references to "Swan Song" had to be obliterated in post-production because, shortly before the film's release, Led Zeppelin's manager, Peter Grant, created a real-life record company called "Swan Song Records".
 (Grant's company beat Phantom to the name by only a few months: Swan Song Records' first release, Bad Company's first album, came out in June of 1974, while Phantom premiered only a few months later, in October of that year.)
 Grant had previously managed a band called Stone the Crows, whose lead singer, Leslie Harvey, had been electrocuted onstage during a sound check in 1972, and Grant was apparently upset by the prospect of a film not only using the "Swan Song" name, but also, adding insult to injury, featuring an onstage electrocution of a rock star.
-The fucking crybaby.
+What a crybaby.
 (For what it's worth, it is clear that Beef's onstage electrocution in Phantom was not inspired by Harvey's tragic accident: we have an early Phantom script from 1971, predating the Harvey incident, which includes the electrocution plot point.)

 Grant childishly threatened to block release of the film, and De Palma and editor Paul Hirsch were forced to quickly make changes to remove from sight the most prominent references to "Swan Song Enterprises."
 As can be seen from this purchase order, dated October 1, 1974, the changes were still in progress only weeks before the film's release.
 And, based on this cost summary, implementation of the changes required about $22,000 in direct out of pocket expenses, which were absorbed by Fox.